+Now that we know that tea and coffee have effects on your teeth.
 How can you drink your morning pick-me-up without damaging your teeth?
 You can try a few things in order to minimize the negative impact of coffee and tea on your enamel.

 You can start by using a straw.
 Using a straw to sip your coffee or tea keeps contact between the liquid and your teeth to a minimum.